chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/automate.md

 We also tweaked the other three jobs to wait for the `install-cache` job to complete to use the cached dependencies.
 Push another commit to re-run the workflow.

 Success!
 You’ve automated your testing workflow.
-When you open up a PR it’ll run Jest, Chromatic and Cypress in parallel and display the results on the PR page itself.
+When you open up a PR it’ll run the test runner, Chromatic and Cypress in parallel and display the results on the PR page itself.

 ![](/ui-testing-handbook/image-22.png)